Immigration crackdown stirs unease ahead of this weekend's Chicago Marathon

 “I feel strongly about our ability to be able to hold large-scale events, and the strategic security measures that we’re putting in place are to ensure we continue to hold a reputation of hosting large-scale events,” the mayor said.

-Associated Press reporters Jay Cohen in Chicago and Scott Bauer in Madison, Wisconsin, contributed to this report.
+Associated Press writers Jay Cohen in Chicago and Scott Bauer in Madison, Wisconsin, contributed to this report.

-Note: This story was first published on Oct.
-10, 2025.
-It was updated on Oct.
-14, 2025, to correct that an ICE spokesperson did not say that rumors of ICE agents at the marathon were false.
-The spokesperson said ICE does not conduct immigration operations at sensitive locations, such as public events, unless there are exigent circumstances.